titouansimonnet/XRD_Proportion_Inference/README.md

 # Deep neural network method for mineral phases quantification using XRD patterns
+MAJ [2] We propose new work based on vision transformers that improves these results on the analysis of XRD patterns.

 ## Abstract
 [1] We propose a method to quantify the mineral phases of a material sample using the X-Ray diffraction patterns.